lcortess/simple-parse-smtp-adapter/README.md

 ```

 ### Template
-The path that you pass to email the email adapter must be a directory and not a file, this path must contain 2 mandatory files `html.jade` and `style.less` you can so your template as you like with the [CSS rules that emails supports](https://www.campaignmonitor.com/css/) in the template you can use 3 variables:
+The path you pass to the email adapter must be a directory and not a file, this path must contain 2 mandatory files `html.jade` and `style.less` you can do your template as you like with the [CSS rules that emails supports](https://www.campaignmonitor.com/css/) in the template you can use 3 variables:

 - appName //This is the name of your parse app
 - link //This is the link for reset the password